FOREX-Dollar at 3-mth lows on yen, euro under pressure

 EXTENDING LOSSES

-The euro dipped 0.2 percent to $1.3056 on selling from model funds, extending overnight losses in which month-end selling stemming from portfolio-rebalancing eradicated days of hard-won gains.
+The euro dipped 0.1 percent to $1.3069 on selling from model funds, extending losses after a messy sell-off overnight, in which month-end selling stemming from portfolio-rebalancing eradicated days of hard-won gains.

 The sell-off has led analysts to suggest that the euro's recent strength may have run its course after it gained nearly 1 percent in January, its best monthly performance since October.